PodewitzLab/PyConSolv/README.md

   -d [DISPERSION], --dispersion [DISPERSION] dispersion corrections, default = D4
   -s [SOLVENT], --solvent [SOLVENT] solvent to be used for MD simulations/ OM Calculations, default Water
   -p [CPU], --cpu [CPU] number of cpu cores to be used for calculations, default 12
   -mult [MULTIPLICITY], --multiplicity [MULTIPLICITY] multiplicity of the system, default 1
-  -nosp skip single point calculations for clusters
+  -noopt perform a single point instead of a geometry optimization -nosp skip single point calculations for clusters
   -a , --analyze analyze a simulation
   -mask [MASK], --mask [MASK] atomid mask for clustering